abhiwand/atk/doc/source/ad_inst_ta1.rst

         #comment any h2 configuration lines with a # or //::
          //metastore.connection = ${intel.taproot.analytics.metastore.connection-h2}

-Restart the |TA| service:
+Restart the |PACKAGE| service:

 .. code::

-    $ sudo service taprootanalytics restart
+    $ sudo service taproot-analytics restart

-After restarting the service, the |TA| will create all the database tables.
+After restarting the service, the |PACKAGE| will create all the database tables.
 Now insert a meta user to enable Python client requests.

 Login to the postgres linux user: